GUTS so far

-- Environment—for example, living near fast-food restaurants, biking trails, convenience stores, safe walking areas, and fresh produce
+- Environment — for example, living near fast-food chains, biking trails, convenience stores, safe walking areas

-- Work status, health insurance status, and overall economic conditions
+- Work status, health insurance status, and economic conditions

 As people grow older, new health issues tend to occur.
 For example, people in their 20s are more likely to develop sports injuries or skin cancer.
 During each decade of age, other issues emerge.
 With the continued help of GUTS participants, researchers will better understand the role of diet, activity level, and other factors in preventing or causing health outcomes throughout a lifetime—from pregnancy and fertility issues to heart disease, hypertension, and diabetes.

-Even better, now that GUTS participants are adults, their health outcomes can be compared with their moms’– and science can begin to unravel when and how genetics and environment work together or separately.
+Even better, now that GUTS participants are adults, their health outcomes can be compared with their mothers’– and science can begin to unravel when and how genetics and environmental factors work together or separately.
 This allows GUTS to be a cross-generational superstudy with Nurses' Health Study.